Ankush-Jha/Ankush-Jha.github.io/README.md

 # About Me!
-* Hi there I am Ankush Jha, currently in 11th Grade (PCM) student at the School of Excellence
+* Hi there I am Ankush Jha, currently in 12th Grade (PCM) student at the School of Excellence
 * An astrophile and technophile.
 * Gold Medalist in IMO, NSO and NCO
 * Under 100 Rank in BYJU's DSSL.
-* State in Football, TT and Badminton
 # Hobbies
 * playing Football.
 * Loves to code.